• Skip to main content

 Moving for a year or two is one thing, but what if you want to settle down?
 Eventually, many Expats hope to get citizenship in their new home for themselves and their children.

-But, many people are eligible for a second citizenship they may not know about.
-And, for them, a second citizenship may be the easiest way to live in another country.
+But, many people are eligible for dual citizenship they may not know about.
+And for them, a second citizenship may be the easiest way to live in other countries.

 If this is the path you want to follow, we’re got the guide to the easiest countries to get citizenship in 2022.